-This landmark hotel by Kailua Pier highlights Kona's rich history, whether on the grounds where King Kamehameha I spent his final years or in the jazzed-up lobby, which displays an impressive array of historical Hawaiian artifacts.
+This landmark hotel by Kailua Pier is located right in the heart of Historic Kailua Village and offers good vibrations and authentic local hospitality—all for less than the price of a Kohala Coast resort.
+The entire property highlights Kona's rich history, whether on the grounds where King Kamehameha I spent his final years or in the jazzed-up lobby, which displays an impressive array of historical Hawaiian artifacts.
 The hotel has the state's largest collection of Herb Kane artwork, a cache of billfish trophies, and an authentic koa canoe.
 Rooms include sliding plantation-shutter screens and carved wood furnishings in Polynesian motifs.
 The open-air Honu's on the Beach is adjacent to Kamakahonu Bay and Ahuena Heiau, site of the first capital of the Hawaiian Kingdom.
 Amenities abound, from water sports to a fitness center to a spa.
 The lobby's plush business library provides complimentary computer use and private seating enclaves with flat-screen TVs.
-Centrally located, the hotel is an easy walk to downtown Kailua attractions.
-Granted, many of the rooms offer only partial ocean views, but this hotel offers good vibrations and authentic local hospitality—all for less than the price of a Kohala Coast resort.
+Many of the rooms offer only partial ocean views.

 There is a lot of activity in the water in this area – spinner dolphins cruising by, sailboats, people swimming, and of course the beautiful sunsets, all of which makes splurging on an ocean view room very necessary.